Making sure that a company has enough resources to complete its projects successfully is one of the primary objectives of a resource manager’s work.

 6. It prevents project delays resulting from employees’ unavailability.

-Finally, if we talk about a multi-project environment, the need for forecasting the resource demand and capacity becomes even more urgent.
+Finally, if we talk about a multi-project environment or project portfolio management, the need for forecasting the resource demand and capacity becomes even more urgent.
 Assigning resources in a multi-project environment is rather challenging, because:

 • available employees are required for several projects at the same time;